fortressinconvenience/fortressinconvenience.github.io/_posts/2025-03-05-UnderTheWire-Century.markdown

 Next I selected the name as well, this was a huge improvement but introduced a new problem.
 The text of the descriptions does not wrap by default, cutting off the full descriptions.
 ![[2025-03-04_03-00_1.png]]

-Theres probably a few ways to take that output and format it but I found Get-WmiObject win32_service | select name,description | format-table -wrap .
+There's probably a few ways to take that output and format it but I found Get-WmiObject win32_service | select name,description | format-table -wrap .
 This formatted the text to wrap around allowing me to read the full descriptions and solve the puzzle.
 ![](/assets/screenshots/UnderTheWire/2025-03-04_03-01.png)

 ### Century 11